weleoka/Lab2/host/Create_Test_Environment.md

 If you want to quit the docker compose, you need to do a cntl-c.

-Optional Activity: Add a few more docker containers to the compose file.
+Optional Activity: Add a few more docker containers to the docker compose file.

+4. Optional File Sharing Server

 Good Luck, Teacher Todd